zorowangtt/phdthesis/source/09_chapter1_intro.md

 In 1997, Mizutani Yasuhisa and his colleagues utilized time-resolved ultraviolet resonance Raman spectroscopy to directly observe the energy flow in heme proteins, taking advantage of the efficient photothermal conversion properties of the heme group.[@mizutani1997]
 The redistribution of excess energy can be probed by employing anti-Stokes ultraviolet resonance Raman spectroscopy on a tryptophan residue as a probe, enabling the mapping of energy flow with high spatial resolution.
-In 2007, they observed a double exponential decay in the cooling process of the heme group in myoglobin, with time constants of 1.9 $\pm$ 0.6 and 16 $\pm$ 9 ps for vibrational population decay, and 3.0 $\pm$ 1.0 and 25 $\pm$ 14 ps for temperature relaxation.
+In 2007, they observed a double exponential decay in the cooling process of the heme group in myoglobin, with time constants of 1.9 $\pm$ 0.6 ps and 16 $\pm$ 9 ps for vibrational population decay, and 3.0 $\pm$ 1.0 ps and 25 $\pm$ 14 ps for temperature relaxation.
 Further investigations revealed that the primary pathway for energy transfer from the heme group to the protein is not mediated by the covalent bond between the heme and the proximal or the protein backbone, but instead occurs through atomic contacts between the heme and specific residues.[@fujii2014;@kondoh2016;@mizuno2020;@mizutani2022]
 In 2007, Gerhard Stock and his coworkers investigated the energy transfer through a 3$_{10}$-helix in chloroform solvent, whose N-terminal is attached with a heater of $\alpha$-aminoisobutyric acid, with a combined experimental-theoretical approach: UV-pump-IR-probe transients spectra and non-equilibrium molecular dynamics (MD) simulations.